incluDna/Tedtalk/README.md

 - I have an update to warn you about `AI voice cloning`.
 It use less than min. to gen voice and scammer can use your voice to trick other people (close to you).

-🙏 I'm hope that people will be mindful, don't rush to decide.
+🙏 I hope that people will be mindful, don't rush to decide.
 Because scammers/hackers will use limit of time to make you thinkless/careless.
 So, be careful before filling or telling anything.
 Check the safety of your password/use 2 step verification.
 Thank you.